ronhe/rn-webview-rpc/README.md

 # rn-webview-rpc
-Adding RPC capabilities to a React Native WebView component
+Adding RPC capabilities to the React Native WebView component